auth0/docs/articles/connections/passwordless/spa-email.md

 ### Use your own UI

-You can perform passwordless authentication with a magic link in your SPA with your own custom UI using the Auth0 javascript client library [auth0-js](/libraries/auth0js).
+You can perform passwordless authentication with a magic link in your single page application using your own UI with [auth0-js](/libraries/auth0js).

 <%= include('./_init-auth0js') %>